-Students must have a pass when outside of class, other than the five (5) minute passing period between classes.
-Students may not be allowed out of class without their pass being signed by the teacher.
+Students must have a pass when outside of class, other than the five (5) minute passing period between classes

 Leaving School Grounds

 Students may not leave school grounds unless they come to the office and sign out with a call-in from a parent or guardian.
 Students who do not follow this procedure will be considered truant and are subject to disciplinary action.
 Students that leave school grounds in a personal vehicle are subject to losing their driving privileges as per student driving contract.